KxSystems/docs-v1/docs/interfaces/with-r.md

 ### RODBC with kdb+

-Although it is not the recommended method, if R is running on Windows, the q ODBC driver can be used to connect to q from R.
+Although it is not the recommended method, if R is running on Windows, the q ODBC driver can be used to connect to kdb+ from R.
-<i class="fa fa-hand-o-right"></i> [Q server for ODBC](/interfaces/q-server-for-odbc)
+<i class="fa fa-hand-o-right"></i> [Kdb+ server for ODBC](/interfaces/q-server-for-odbc)

 The RODBC package should be installed in R. An example is given below.
 ```